 Two major projects are in the planning stage.
 The first asks whether the selection of treatment targets (rather than or in addition to the use of specific therapeutic practices) predicts greater functional improvement and overall treatment response.
 The current debate about what works in treatment is nearly exclusively focused on “what is done in therapy” and virtually ignores “what is targeted in therapy”.
 Using data from over 80,000 monthly records of community treatment, we will examine youth outcomes as a function of treatment target selection.
+We have already found that targeting mood related problems in youth with comorbid mood and disruptive behavior problems is associated with greater disruptive behavior improvement.
 The second project is based on our (and some others’ findings) that the use of more and more varied therapeutic practices in community settings is associated with better outcomes, including greater client improvement.
 This stands in stark contrast to findings from efficacy trials that suggest using a limited number of practices and sticking with these throughout treatment is most effective.
 It seems possible that these patterns differ across these two setting and might indicate that the mechanisms for therapeutic gain differ.

 Our general stance is to be contrarians within our own group of evidence-based scientists and practitioners.
 We hope and believe that our work will advance our scientific understanding in this important area and ultimately improve mental health services.